Towards a student-worker alliance!

 Our subordinate nature to the forces of imperialism was most starkly revealed in the wake of the financial crisis as the European Union transferred private banking debt onto the shoulders of the Irish people with the connivance of our own subservient ruling class.

-Ireland as a state is an exploiter but also an exploited nation.
-It is, like many other post-colonial countries still under the immediate yoke of its former colonial master: the British State.
-Six counties of Ireland are under immediate British military occupation and serve as a pretext to manufacture disunity among the working class.
+Six counties of Ireland are under continued British military occupation and serve as a pretext to manufacture disunity among the working class.
 Ireland’s status as a low-tax country for corporations and pro-employer legislation also makes it the perfect hub for massive multinational companies.
 Not only are they able to successfully evade the payment of any sort of taxation but they can also utilize the labour force of Europe/Ireland interchangeably.
 The State, through its political representatives in Labour, Fine Gael, Fianna Fail and the Green Party have ensured that trade union power and workers interests have been undermined regularly enough so that workers can no longer pose a credible challenge to poor working conditions.

 Finally, Ireland is also subjugated to the power of finance capital of the European banking system.
 The transfer of ownership of the European banking debt from private to public hands was a masterful ploy in shackling the working class in Ireland to permanent austerity and assisting the ruling class to avoid repayment of any kind.

 Through imperialism, the forces of capital and the capitalists seek to further enrich themselves off the backs off the working class.
 Another capitalist crisis has permeated European countries and laid the banking debt on the shoulders of the working class in Ireland.
 The sweatshops, factories etc. in low wage economies produce the goods that companies then resell at enormous super profits in the Western world.
 Venezuela and other countries continue to face the brunt of pressure for regime change.